Chapter 6.42

 “Containers” mean those receptacles used in collection and shall conform to the specifications defined in this chapter.

-“Contract or franchise agent(s)” means any person or private or public entity designated by the City Council or other legally authorized public agency, as being responsible for administering the collection, processing and/or disposal of solid waste or designated recyclables.
+“Contract or franchise agent(s)” means any person or private or public entity designated by the City Council or other legally authorized public agency as being responsible for administering the collection, processing and/or disposal of solid waste or designated recyclables, organics, and manure.

-“Conversion rate” means the rate set forth in the standardized conversion rate table approved by the City pursuant to this chapter for use in estimating the volume or weight of materials identified in a waste management report.
+“Conversion rate” means the rate set forth in the standardized conversion rate table approved by the City pursuant to this chapter for use in estimating the volume or weight of materials identified in a waste management report for construction and demolition material.

-“Curbside collection” means the service of removing and conveying nonhazardous and noninfectious solid waste, source-separated recyclables and/or green waste from the public thoroughfare at the curb or alley.
+“Curbside collection” means the service of removing and conveying nonhazardous and noninfectious solid waste, source-separated recyclables, organics, and manure from the public thoroughfare at the curb or alley.
 (The City shall make the final determination regarding eligibility for curbside collection, which shall generally apply to small quantity generators.)

 “Demolition” means the decimating, deconstructing, razing, ruining, tearing down or wrecking of any facility, structure, pavement or building, whether in whole or in part, whether interior or exterior.